This post contains affiliate links.

 Learning how to make chickpea flour is much easier than you may think!
 Even though it sounds like a big task, rest assured, you can prepare it in less than 2 minutes.
 In this simple guide, I’ll outline everything you need to know, including some fun recipe ideas!

-Put simply, chickpea flour is just flour made from nutritious chickpeas!
-You may hear it called gram flour or besan, but in essence, it’s the same as any old flour like rice, wheat, or rye.
+As simple as it sounds, chickpea flour is just flour made from nutritious chickpeas!
+You may hear it called gram flour or besan, but in essence, it’s the same as any old flour, like rice, wheat, or rye.

-It’s extremely popular in Bangladeshi, Pakistani, and Indian cuisines and used in recipes like flatbread and even some desserts.
-In more recent years, it’s gained popularity in Western cuisines for unique vegetarian and vegan creations like seitan.
+It’s extremely popular in Bangladeshi, Pakistani, and Indian cuisines and is used in recipes like flatbread and even desserts.
+Recently, it’s gained popularity in Western cuisines for unique vegetarian and vegan creations like seitan.

 Chickpea flour is not only less refined than all-purpose flour, but it’s also packed with protein, fiber, and other nutrients.
 Plus, it’s so easy to make at home!
 You just need a bag of dried chickpeas and a blender.